DepressionCenter/Data-and-Design-Core/README.md

 ## Citation
-If you find this repository, code or paper useful for your research, please cite it.
+If you find this repository, code or paper useful for your research, please cite it as: "Data & Design Core of the Eisenberg Family Depression Center at the University of Michigan.
+(2025).
+DepressionCenter/Data-and-Design-Core (Version X.X.X) [Computer software].
+GitHub. https://github.com/DepressionCenter/Data-and-Design-Core"

 ----